aws-samples/aws-hpc-tutorials/content/_index.md

 3. **[Lab 2: FSx for lustre and S3](/08-fsx-lustre.html)**: You will create a container of a genomic sequencing workflow on a HPC cluster in the Cloud.

-#### Accessing Your Lab Account
-Once you get your credentials during the tutorial, access your account through https://dashboard.eventengine.run.